 |Self-employed above small profits threshold||£3.05 per week|

 * One claim only for companies in a group or under common control.
 Not available where the director is the only employee paid earnings above the secondary threshold for class 1 NICs.
-From April 2020, this will be limited to employers with an employer NICs bill below £100,000 in the previous tax year.
+Limited to employers with an employer NICs bill below £100,000 in the previous tax year.

 A levy of 0.5% applies where the pay bill exceeds £3m.
 There is an allowance of £15,000.
 Further conditions apply, so please consult with us.